-- Using mixer cream butter and brown sugar until light and fluffy.
-Stir in egg, coffee and molasses.
-Slowly blend flour mixture into butter mixture until incorporated; scraping down bowl and beaters.
-Shape dough into one inch balls and roll through white sugar.
+- Using a mixer, cream butter, and brown sugar until light and fluffy.
+Stir in egg, coffee, and molasses.
+Slowly blend flour mixture into butter mixture until incorporated; scraping down the bowl and beaters.
+Shape dough into 1-inch balls and roll through white sugar.

-- Place on parchment covered baking sheets one inch apart.
+- Place on parchment-covered baking sheets 2 inches apart.
 Bake for 12-14 minutes.
-After 5 minutes move to cookie cooling racks.
+After 5 minutes, move to cookie cooling racks.

-If rolling the dough and cutting; these cookies will become more crisp.
+- If rolling the dough and cutting; these cookies will become crisper.
 Much of the aeration is removed by rolling the cookies.
 The cooking time for cut cookies is reduced to 8-12 minutes.
 I suggest you run a test run with 1-2 cookies to establish optimum cooking time.